 If you do this right: all of a sudden, your work calendar is bursting to the brim and you’re struggling to fit everyone in!

 You see, this is approaching business and life from a position of power, as opposed to one of weakness.
-It’s not going out with underhanded “tactics” or “tricks” to encouragement people to want to work with you.
+It’s not going out with underhanded “tactics” or “tricks” to encourage people to want to work with you.
 It’s not about convincing, it’s about being.